 Interdisciplinary Project Engineers

 Our Project Engineers design robotic automation and custom machinery for a variety of manufacturers.
-In order to excel at this position, our engineers need to have command of a wide variety of technologies.
-These include 3D modeling software, finite element analysis, PLC programming, robot simulation, pneumatics, hydraulics, power distribution, motor sizing, pressure & flow testing, metrology, to name just a few.
+To excel at this position, our engineers need to have command of a wide array of technologies.
+These include 3D modeling software, finite element analysis, PLC programming, robot simulation, pneumatics, hydraulics, power distribution, hazard analysis, pressure & flow testing, metrology, to name just a few.